14K vs 18K Gold: Which One Should You Choose?

 Gold’s purity affects its hardness.
 The higher the karat, the softer the metal.

-- 18K Gold → Slightly softer and best suited for special pieces or fine jewelry you wear with care.
+- Best suited for special pieces or fine jewelry you wear with care

-That’s why many engagement rings and everyday pieces are made in 14K gold - it holds up beautifully over time without losing shine.
+That’s why many engagement rings and everyday pieces are made in 14K gold — it gives you the perfect balance of strength and elegance.

 Price and Value